justamanwho/The-World-Ultimate-bot/README.md

 # To do list:
-- Change the similarity search module, since this one sucks.
 - Every continent with country names on it, so the user can write 'Europe' and see the countries he can type in.